systerel/S2OPC/README.md

 # INGOPCS OPC UA Toolkit tests

-Prerequisites (validation based on FreeOpcUa python client only):
+Prerequisites (only for validation based on FreeOpcUa python client):
 - Python 3
 - Python cryptography
+- FreeOpcUa (tested with version 0.90.6)

 Run all tests:
 - To run the INGOPCS OPC UA Toolkit tests: execute the test-all.sh script: "./test-all.sh"